tiffgerst/cosmwasm-book/src/actor-model/idea.md

 not the case with Smart Contracts.
 The only thing which can be affected by the Smart Contract is their internal state.
 So, the state is arbitrary data that is kept by the contract.
-Previously in the KFC example I mentioned, the Seller is keeping in mind how many actions he scheduled for chefs are not yet finished - this number is part of the Seller's state.
+Previously in the KFC example I mentioned, the Seller is keeping in mind how many actions he scheduled for chefs which have not yet finished - this number is part of the Seller's state.

 To give a more realistic example of a contract state, let's think about a more